Johnfire45/UniReq/README.md

 # UniReq - HTTP Request Deduplicator for Burp Suite

 **Author: Harshit Shah**
-another author

 A Burp Suite extension that filters duplicate HTTP requests by computing unique fingerprints based on request structure and content.
-Built using Java and the Montoya API with a clean, modular architecture featuring proper separation of concerns.
+Built using Java and the Montoya API with a clean, modular architecture featuring proper separation of concerns and enhanced user experience.

 ## 🎯 Purpose